Flow: A Modular Learning Framework for Mixed Autonomy Traffic

 \section{Acknowledgments}

-\begin{footnotesize} The authors would like to thank Professor Alexander Skabardonis for insightful discussions about vehicle dynamics; Leah Dickstein and Nathan Mandi for early prototyping; Nishant Kheterpal, Kathy Jang, Saleh Albeaik and Ananth Kuchibhotla for helping to build out features; Jakob Erdmann for SUMO support; Rocky Duan and Alex Lee for rllab support, used in early experiments; and Philipp Moritz, Eric Liang, and Richard Liaw for Ray and RLlib support.
+\begin{footnotesize} The authors would like to thank Professor Alexander Skabardonis for insightful discussions about vehicle dynamics; Leah Dickstein and Nathan Mandi for early prototyping; Nishant Kheterpal, Kathy Jang, Saleh Albeaik and Ananth Kuchibhotla for helping to build out features; Jakob Erdmann for SUMO support; Rocky Duan and Alex Lee for rllab support, used in early experiments; Philipp Moritz, Eric Liang, and Richard Liaw for Ray and RLlib support; Zhongxia Yan for discussions and training framework support; and Joseph Wu for detailed comments on the manuscript.
 The team is grateful to Professor Dan Work for technical conversations about the circular track experiment, and to the inspirational work of the Piccoli-Seibold-Sprinkle-Work team.
 The authors would additionally like to thank the anonymous reviewers of early versions of the manuscript for their insightful and constructive comments. \end{footnotesize}

 \appendices